jthmiller/eDNA-metabarcoding-intro/README.md

 ## Taxonomy assignment
 - Taxonomy assignment can be performed several ways.
 We've found that the best taxonomy assignment strategy differs between primer and reference databases.
 This is the step that finally gets easier for the FMT compared to the other datasets.
 Here is how you assign taxonomy on the FMT dataset.

+## Only do these steps if you are working on the FMT project
 ```
 ## For FMT, merge rep-seqs
 qiime feature-table merge-seqs \